noynaert/act102handouts/11_JavaScript_1/11_040_Variables.md

 *Names are case sensitive.  "payRate" and "payrate" are different names.
 *There are reserved words like "this" and "function" that may not be used.

 In general, keep variable names simple and meaningful.
-Start them with lowercase letters.
+They usually contain nouns Start them with lowercase letters.
 Blank spaces are not allowed in variable names.
 If you want to use two words, run them together and capitalize them like ```payRate```.

 ## Declaring variables